Diagnostic Hearing Test Perth to Fremantle

 Speech testing is an important part of the test battery.
 It indicates how well the individual can follow speech at different levels.
 It also gives us a clear idea of how well you perceive speech in quiet and in noise which can be critical to decide upon the best solution for you.

 At the end of the testing process, and if we find that there is a problem with your hearing, we will show you our results and clearly explain what they mean.
 We will explain the graphs and how the different results may affect your ability to hear and when those effects may be at their worst.
 We will also clearly explain what strategy may be used to help you.

-We routinely include functional speech in ‘noise hearing’ tests to show how well an individual can follow speech in the presence of competing background noise.
+We routinely include functional 'speech in noise' within our hearing test battery to show how well an individual can follow speech in the presence of competing background noise.

 These hearing tests effectively simulate real-world listening environments.
-In the tests, we include sentences in the ‘noise hearing’ tests so we can objectively measure how well the individual is able to follow speech in typical competing noise environments.
+In the tests, we include sentences in different levels of competing background noise.
+We measure how well you are able to follow speech in typical competing noise environments.
 This information is very useful.
-It measures how much benefit a patient receives when using a hearing aid or various other assistive listening devices, under the same conditions.
+It measures how much benefit you receive when using a hearing aid or various other assistive listening devices, under the same conditions.
 The type of functional speech test selected is dependent on the individual’s age and level of hearing difficulty.